leemmcc/adsbterminal/README.md

 #### Telnet Server Hotkeys
 - `r` - Refresh display and clear trails
+- `t` - Toggle between showing all aircraft or only the closest aircraft
 - `q` - Quit current session
 - `x` or `s` - Shutdown the server completely